SirTimme/scriletio/README.md

 ## Self-hosting

-Scriletio provides a docker image for self-hosting purposes.
-It can be found in the [dockerhub](https://hub.docker.com/repository/docker/sirtimme/scriletio/general) registry.
+Scriletio provides a Docker image for self-hosting purposes.
+It can be found in the [DockerHub](https://hub.docker.com/repository/docker/sirtimme/scriletio/general) registry.
 > [!IMPORTANT]
 > This directory structure is needed for Scriletio to run:
 > ```